Bedourie, meaning ‘dust storm', is a quaint little town with a population of 120 people.

-For a small community, the town has excellent facilities including a hotel/motel, two caravan parks, a restaurant and tavern, general store, wireless internet, fuel services, a police station, and a medicalclinic.
+For a small community, the town has excellent facilities including a hotel/motel, two caravan parks, a restaurant and tavern, general store, wireless internet, fuel services, medical clinic and a police station.

 Attractions around Bedourie include:

-Bedourie is also home to the Bedourie Camp Oven.
+Bedourie - Home of the Bedourie Camp Oven.